GetSetAbhi/High-Level-System-Design/wallet/README.md

 * Fits your "Worker Pool" Design: You mentioned maintaining a pool of worker threads; standard message brokers are natively designed for this "competing consumers" pattern.

+### Strategies to Remove the Database SPOF
+To maintain the high reliability you've designed so far, you can implement the following strategies:

+Primary-Replica Setup: Use a primary database for all writes (Payment Service and Executor updates) and multiple read replicas for the status polling.

+Failover Mechanisms: Implement automated failover (e.g., using AWS RDS Multi-AZ or a similar service) so that if the primary node fails, a replica is promoted to primary within seconds.

+Database Partitioning/Sharding: As your transaction volume grows, you can shard your database by buyer_id or checkout_id to distribute the load and limit the "blast radius" of a single node failure.

 ## How to send money to an external client, someone who is not registered with the PSP

 When your generic payment service determines it needs to pay an external, unregistered individual or business, it makes an API call to the PSP's Payout API or Transfer API.